1Gazzar1/Graduation-Project-DEPI/README.md

 ## Todos ?

 - make the localstorage only store movie ids and not whole movies (why ? it could store outdated movie data)

-- replace some icons on the movie details page (add watched icon too)